gethinode/hinode/content/en/docs/shortcodes/mimage/usage.md

 Parameter|Description
 ---|---
 url|Required url or relative path of the image, e.g. "img/example.jpg".
 It is either a URL, an image located in the assets folder or an image located relatively to the current page.
-See also the [src](#image-source) parameter of the `mimage` shortcode. title|Optional alternative title of the image. mode|Optional flag indicating if the image should support color modes.
+See also the {{< link "#image-source" >}}src{{< /link >}} parameter of the `mimage` shortcode. title|Optional alternative title of the image. mode|Optional flag indicating if the image should support color modes.
 Default is "false". page|Optional page resource, which is required when the image to load is relative to the current page.
 The `mimage` shortcode uses `.Page` for this parameter.